Welcome to Gender Action Portal

 What happens when you provide women access to commercial economic activities through microfinance and lending?
 Research in this area examines how particular financial products and designs work, for whom, and why.

 Gender-based violence is both a result and cause of gender-based inequities, encompassing sexual assault, human trafficking, and intimate partner violence.
-It is a pervasive issue touching many elements of society, impacting both women and men.
+It is a pervasive issue touching many elements of society, impacting people of all genders.
 Learn about interventions to reduce the prevalence of gender-based violence.

 The rise of women into society's most powerful leadership roles – across sectors and around the globe – ranks among the most profound social transformations of recent decades.
 Learn about strategies to best capitalize on women’s talent and leadership in politics, society, and the global economy.